-We would like to thank our instructing solicitors and other clients for their support which has helped us to secure a number of appointments and awards over the last 18 months.
+We would like to thank our instructing solicitors and other clients for their support which has helped us to secure a number of appointments and awards over the last few years.

 Awards and other plaudits

-The collective efforts of our barristers and staff were recognised as follows:
+The collective efforts of our barristers and staff have been recognised as follows:

 - Chambers Innovation, Legal Week Innovation Awards 2018